Jeremy enjoys gaming when not helping manage the college he graduated from.

 That said, make sure you save some workers to put any gold your adventures find to good use, as cash doesn't score points (it only breaks ties).
 Thus, hit the caves with all you've got and burn a big hole in your wallet on the last round.

 Not only are the cave narratives engaging, but they also offer potential clues about what your rewards might encompass.
 For instance, stealing from a merchant might net a handful of gold but lower your reputation; helping that merchant could yield less gold, but you may attain a good and increase your reputation.

 Of course, you should tailor your choice based on your villagers' skill (don't fail a challenging mission just because its rewards sounded better), but in cases where the difficulties are similar, you can often deduce which path will lead to the rewards you need.

 10. Choose Cave Options With Numerous Pass Values

-These are nice since you can potentially score huge treasure stashes if you attain the superior value, but give a safety net in case luck's not with you.
-Much better to attain an underwhelming reward than none at all, especially since you don't even get a cave plot if you fail.
+These are nice since you can potentially score huge treasure stashes if you attain the superior value, but you have a safety net in case luck's not with you.
+It's much better to attain an underwhelming reward than none at all, especially since you don't even get a cave plot if you fail.

 My girlfriend (who isn't as heavy into gaming) loves Above and Below as much as I do, and it's certainly in my top five favorite board games ever made.
 Prices range from $30-50, which really isn't bad for a set with so many quality components, and I highly recommend testing it within your own gaming group.

-Whether on its own or combined with its partner, both are worthy titles for eurogame fans to explore.
+Whether on their own or combined together, both are worthy titles for eurogame fans to explore.
 But for now, as we eagerly await Ryan Laukat's next endeavor, share your experiences with Above and Below, and I'll see you at our next gaming review!

 © 2019 Jeremy Gill